Dynamical alternating groups, stability, property Gamma, and inner amenability: C -simple alternating groups

 In view of Theorem~\ref{T-res finite} and Example~\ref{E-product} we obtain the following corollary.

-\begin{corollary} Suppose that $\Gamma$ is either (i) torsion-free, ICC, and residually finite or (ii) of the form $\Gamma_0 \times \Z$ where $\Gamma_0$ is nontrivial and torsion-free.
+\begin{corollary} Suppose that $\Gamma$ is a finitely generated amenable group which is either (i) torsion-free, ICC, and residually finite or (ii) of the form $\Gamma_0 \times \Z$ where $\Gamma_0$ is nontrivial and torsion-free.
 Then there is an uncountable family of topologically free expansive minimal actions $\alpha$ of $\Gamma$ on the Cantor set such that $\fA (\alpha )$ is C$^*$-simple and such that the groups $\fA (\alpha )$ for different $\alpha$ are pairwise nonisomorphic. \end{corollary}

-Examples of groups which are torsion-free, ICC, and residually finite are the wreath product $\Z\wr\Z$ and any torsion-free weakly branch group, such as the basilica group.
+Examples of finitely generated amenable groups which are torsion-free, ICC, and residually finite are the wreath product $\Z\wr\Z$ and any finitely generated torsion-free weakly branch group, such as the basilica group.